PentaLedger/pentaledger/CODE_OF_CONDUCT.md

 ## Reporting and Enforcement

-If you see behavior that violates this code, please contact **[YOUR EMAIL OR HANDLE]**.
+If you see behavior that violates this code, please contact **joe.turner@infinity-surge.com**.
 We will take reports seriously and act as necessary, which may include warnings, revocation of access, or banning repeat offenders.

 ---